This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• While the oil is heating, season all sides of your short ribs with the pepper and 1 tsp of the salt salt.
-Next, add your flour to a shallow bowl or large plate then coat each short rib in the flour, shaking off any excess.
+• Season all sides of your short ribs with 1 teaspoon salt and black pepper.
+Add the flour to a shallow bowl or large plate and coat each short rib in the flour, shaking off any excess.

-• In batches, as to not overcrowd the pan, brown the short ribs on all sides until golden brown, about 2 min per side.
-Transfer browned short ribs to plate and continue until all are browned.
+• Heat the oil in a medium Dutch oven or heavy-bottomed oven-safe pot set over medium-high heat.
+Working in batches to avoid overcrowding, brown the short ribs on all sides until golden brown, about 2 minutes per side.
+Transfer the browned short ribs to a plate and continue cooking until all are browned.
 Set aside.
+Drain off the fat and wipe down the skillet.

-• In the same pot, add the diced pancetta and cook, tossing occasionally, until it begins to crisp.
-About 2 minutes.
+• Reduce the heat to medium.
+Add the diced pancetta and cook, stirring occasionally, until it begins to crisp, about 2 minutes.

-• When there is about 25 minutes left on the short rib, start the parsnip puree.
+• When there is about 25 minutes left on the short ribs, start the parsnip puree.

-• Once tender, add the coconut milk, pepper and any additional salt to taste, then mash.
+• Once tender, add the coconut milk, pepper, and salt to taste, then mash.

-• Serve the short rib over the mash and enjoy!
+• Serve the short ribs over the parsnip-potato mash and enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.